TikTok star 'Mr. Prada' arrested for murder of Baton Rouge therapist

 Deputies handed over the evidence to the Louisiana State Police Crime Lab, which gave positive matches of Abraham's DNA in Thomas' apartment.

-Deputies said the relationship between the two men is still under investigation.
+The relationship between the two men is still under investigation.
 Deputies say Thomas was not one of Abraham's patients.
-Hicks said deputies are doing a forensic investigation of electronic devices, which may take some time but provide more insight to how Thomas and Abraham met.
+Hicks said deputies are doing a forensic investigation of electronic devices, which may take some time but will provide more insight to how Thomas and Abraham met.

 "We have no evidence to suggest that the suspect was a client of the victim.
-Right now we have a lot of search warrants, we have to look at a lot of digital evidence and that is what takes time.
+Right now, we have a lot of search warrants.
+We have to look at a lot of digital evidence and that is what takes time.
 We think that might yield some answers to those questions of how these two knew each other," Hicks said.

 The arrest affidavit says Abraham’s body was found wrapped in a gray comforter, sealed with dark duct tape.
 His head had been wrapped in a dark towel, and it appeared the victim had suffered blunt force trauma to his head.
 At the bloody apartment, detectives said they found several weapons and sharp objects.